-The concept of ‘laïcité’ can be a real struggle to understand, especially for the British, whose head of state is the Queen and the head of the Church of England.
-In the United Kingdom’s second chamber there are 26 Lords Spirituals.
-The State and Church work together.
+The concept of ‘laïcité’ can be a real struggle to understand, especially for the British, whose head of state, the Queen, is also head of Church of England.
+In the UK, State and Church work together.

 France is the only western country to insist on the separation of church and state.
 It has been the case since 1905, when a law was passed with the idea to promote more liberties.

 Under the Constitution of the Fifth Republic, “laïcité” “assures the equality of all citizens before the law, regardless of their origin, race or religion.
 It respects all religious beliefs.”